Frequently Asked Questions

 Do you still think this is the right dog for you?

-Send us an email by clicking here or give us a call.
+Send us an email by clicking here right away.

 Should you choose one of our puppies to be your companion in future we will always gladly assist with advice and tips.